yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Formal Methods in Shimmers.md

 Then, during synthesis, these formals will be skipped.

 > Warning:
-Since Shimmers uses the RTL netlist during synthesis to perform on-the-fly Formal Verifications, the result of the formals should be correct.
+Since Shimmers uses the RTL netlist during synthesis to perform on-the-fly Formal Verifications, the result of the formal should be correct.
 However, Shimmers is a new framework, and many parts are untested.
 We are still working hard to make sure that Shimmers is fully correct.